spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-zed.md

 **What's next?**

-After the Direct Debit payment method has been created and integrated in the back-end, [identify the new Direct Debit payment type in the shared layer](/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-the-shared-layer.html).
+After creating and integrating the Direct Debit payment method into the backend, [identify the new Direct Debit payment type in the shared layer](/docs/scos/dev/back-end-development/data-manipulation/payment-methods/direct-debit-example-implementation/implement-direct-debit-in-the-shared-layer.html).